-Camila Asano to take over as executive director of Conectas
+Camila Asano takes over as executive director of Conectas

 At the organization since 2006, Asano will serve on the Executive Board with the associate directors Júlia Neiva, Gabriel Sampaio and Marcos Fuchs

-Da esquerda para a direita: Júlia Neiva, Gabriel Sampaio, Marcos Fuchs e Camila Asano, integrantes da nova diretoria da Conectas.
-(Foto: Leonardo Medeiros/Conectas)
+Da esquerda para a direita: Júlia Neiva, Gabriel Sampaio, Marcos Fuchs e Camila Asano, integrantes da nova diretoria da Conectas

 As a member of the team of Conectas since 2006, Asano has a degree in International Relations and a master’s in Political Science from the University of São Paulo.
-At the organization, she has coordinated the Foreign Policy and Human Rights program and the Strengthening Democratic Space program.
-She currently serves as the NGO’s program director.
+At the organization, she has coordinated the Foreign Policy and Human Rights program, the Strengthening Democratic Space program and she also served as the NGO’s program director.

 Asano served two terms on the National Human Rights Council, from 2017 to 2020, and she is a member of the São Paulo Municipal Council for Migrant Policy.
 In 2019, she received the Beth Lobo Women’s Human Rights Award from the São Paulo state legislature.